LiangPiP/CS61A/README.md

-# CS61A
-CS 61A: Structure and Interpretation of Computer Programs
+# CS61A: Structure and Interpretation of Computer Programs